VirusTotal/yara/docs/writingrules.rst

             matches   String matches regular expression
 ----------  --------  -----------------------------------------  -------------
-11          not       Logical not                                Right-to-left
+11          not       Logical NOT                                Right-to-left
 ----------  --------  -----------------------------------------  -------------
-12          and       Logical and                                Left-to-right
+12          and       Logical NOT                                Left-to-right
 ----------  --------  -----------------------------------------  -------------
-13          or        Logical or                                 Left-to-right
+13          or        Logical OR                                 Left-to-right
 ==========  ========  =========================================  =============